 - Spritz or brush layers of colour over colour.
 When wet, each layer will push aside the under layers creating amazing effects.
 Allowing each layer to dry will produce beautiful glazes and truly spectacular colors with clarity and depth.

-- Add blanco Blanco to any of the Pinata Colors and achieva a completely new glowing range of pastel variations with a touch of opacity
+- Add Blanco Blanco to any of the Pinata Colors and achieve a completely new glowing range of pastel variations with a touch of opacity

 - Nothing is as beautiful as Pinata brayered onto vellum.